Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design

 \subsubsection{Generic Cost Function}

 We begin by defining the notion of genericity.
-A cost function is {\em generic} with respect to an \Ultra\ reward function, if computing a demand query involves at most one tie-breaking event.
+A cost function is {\em generic} with respect to an \Ultra\ reward function, if computing the agent's best response involves at most one tie-breaking event.

 \begin{definition} Given a function $f$, an additive cost function $c:\setfunc$, and an unordered pair of disjoint sets\footnote{At most one of $T_1,T_2$ can be $\emptyset$, where $f(\emptyset \mid S) = 0$ and $c(\emptyset)=0$ for any $S$. } $T_1,T_2\subseteq A$ , we define